 Movies are filled with them, most of the time just following our characters around sets, locations etc. These movements may seem to have no meaning behind them at first, but the camera itself can speak, figuratively, of course.
-They can show emotion, or even bring up tension, which is what I’m going to talk about in this article.
+They can show emotion, or even bring up the tension, which is what I’m going to talk about in this article.

 That cinematographer has also gone on to film this years “Split” directed by M. Night Shyamalan, in which he has also done this.

-As you can see from reading these examples there are plenty of ways a camera can help express emotion, or even do it themselves.
+As you can see from reading these examples there are plenty of ways a camera can help express emotion or even do it themselves.
 There are still ways, but these were the ones I could come up with.